Loading...

 Because they're so much smaller, there are many types of virus that can live inside bacteria.

-There can be many different shapes, including spiky and round, and insect-like shapes.
+There can be many different shapes including spiky and round and insect like shapes.

-Just like our pictures of bacteria, these are extreme closeups of viruses as they would look under a powerful microscope because they're much too small for us to see them with the naked eye.
+Just like our pictures of bacteria, these are extreme closeups of viruses as they would look under a powerful microscope 'cause they're much too small for us to see them with the naked eye.

-That one in the middle that looks a bit like a spider wearing a space helmet is a type of virus called the bacteriophage, and those are the ones that can get inside bacteria.
+That one in the middle that looks a bit like a spider wearing a space helmet is a type of virus called a bacteriophage, and those are the ones that can get inside bacteria.

 Viruses can only survive inside other living things.